caroline-jahn/LAT_062923/README.md

+Learning attentional templates for value-based decision-making

+Caroline I. Jahn1, Nikola T. Markov1, Britney Morea1, R. Becket Ebitz1 and Timothy J. Buschman1,2

+Affiliations:
+1 Princeton Neuroscience Institute, Princeton University 2 Department of Psychology, Princeton University

+Plot main figures in manuscript

+Plot_Figure1
+Plot_Figure2
+Plot_Figure3
+Plot_Figure4
+Plot_Figure5
+Plot_Figure6

-Pipeline for LAT analysis
+Codes used for LAT analysis

-Caroline Jahn - 06/29/23

 For now, the raw data is not available.
-We will deposit the data and the codes before publication.
+We will make the data and the codes available before publication.

 Set the path!
 You need to download: